ckeditor/ckeditor5/docs/getting-started/integrations-cdn/laravel.md

 ---
 category: cloud
-meta-title: Compatibility with Laravel | CKEditor 5 documentation
+meta-title: Compatibility with Laravel when using CDN | CKEditor 5 documentation
 meta-description: Integrate CKEditor 5 using Laravel with CDN.
 order: 70
 menu-title: Laravel